×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Stuttgart, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a single room in a shared apartment to a family-sized house.
 Next, you should research the different neighborhoods in Stuttgart to find one that suits your lifestyle and needs.
 Some popular areas include Stuttgart-West, Stuttgart-Süd, and Stuttgart-Mitte.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for rentals in Stuttgart.
 Websites like ImmobilienScout24, WG-Gesucht, and Immowelt are popular choices.
 You can also consider hiring a real estate agent to help you in your search.
 They can provide valuable insights into the local market and help you navigate the process.
 When you find a place you're interested in, contact the landlord or agent to arrange a viewing.
 Be prepared to provide proof of income and possibly a reference from a previous landlord.
 Finally, once you've found a place you like, you'll need to sign a rental agreement.
 Make sure to read it carefully and understand all the terms before signing.
-Remember, finding a place to live can take time, so start your search well in advance of when you plan to move," explained one expat living in Stuttgart, Germany.
+Remember, finding a place to live can take time, so start your search well in advance of when you plan to move," said one expat in Stuttgart.

 What do people appreciate most about the culture in Stuttgart?